sushantkr961/MERN-Mini-Projects/README.md

 # Mini Projects (Basic to Advance)
-- In this repository i will make a lots of projects in the journey of Full stack web developer in MERN technology
+- In this repository I will make a lots of projects in the journey of Full stack web developer in MERN technology
 - It has all the mini projects from Basic to Advance

 ## Projects